gianbalsamo/Activity_Recognition_Project/CodeBook.md

 activities.
 4. It computes the average of all variables, column-wise, and by activity and subject, obtaining thereby the 180 x 68 data frame *Table_of_Averages*.
-(I have not renamed the variables.)
+(I have not renamed the variables, as the name of the table defines their nature clearly enough.)
 This is what the first row and first four columns of *Table_of_Averages* look like.
 ```
 > Table_of_Averages[1, 1:4]
   activity subject TimeBodyAccelerationMean-X TimeBodyAccelerationMean-Y